statofu/statofu/README.md

 ### `store.clear`

-Clears everything in a store, including states and listeners, as if it's newly created.
+Clears everything in a store, including states and listeners, as if the store is newly created.

 ```ts
 store.clear();